Building Climate-Smart Cities

 A roundtable organized by the World Meteorological Organization and the Geneva Environment Network on the occasion of World Meteorological Day: “Hotter, drier, wetter.
 Face the future”.
+World Meteorological Day is held 23 March every year and marks the entry into force in 1950 of the WMO Convention creating an inter-governmental organization as a successor to the non-governmental International Meteorological Organization (IMO) established in 1873.

 Rapid urban growth and sprawl is creating major challenges for cities around the world.
 The health and safety of many urban residents are under increasing threat from air pollution, climate impacts and other hazards.
 At the same time, cities are powerful sources of innovation and creativity, and they are well-positioned to find solutions.
 Many of these solutions will be most effective when implemented by multi-sectoral partnerships among city agencies, civil-society groups and international organizations.